Stevea37/Archive-Cleaner/README.md

 -o [OPTIONS [OPTIONS ...]], --options [OPTIONS [OPTIONS ...]]
 * Your age threshold and desired interval size separated by a colon

+-f, --force
+* Automatically confirms that you want to delete.